-DAVID BRIND (1982) MEMORIAL PRIZE IN ENGLISH – To one or more outstanding seniors in English.
+DAVID BRIND (1982) MEMORIAL PRIZE IN ENGLISH – To one or more outstanding senior students in English.

-GEORGE H. CATLIN (1867) PRIZE – To the senior in liberal arts with the highest scholastic record and deemed most promising for graduate study and for eventual service in college teaching.
+GEORGE H. CATLIN (1867) PRIZE – To a graduating senior in liberal arts with the highest scholastic record and deemed most promising for graduate study and for eventual service in college teaching.